janet-dev/ci-milestone-project-2/TESTING.md

         - remove the target if present
         - change the *Score* value to 0
         - change the *Time left* value to 60
-        - change the *Reset* button fill colour from White to Grey
+        - disable the *Reset* button and change the fill colour from White to Grey
-        - change the *Start* button fill colour from Grey to White
+        - enable the *Start* button and change the fill colour from Grey to White
         - remove the *Game Over!* text above the grid, if the *Time left* value is 0

     <h2 align="left"><img src="docs/pictures/board.jpg"></h2>